mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 varying repressor copy number and repressor-DNA affinities.
 We then compare these results with the moments obtained from a single-promoter model and their corresponding parameters.
-The derivation of the steady-state moments of the distribution for the single-promoter model are detailed in .
+The derivation of the steady-state moments of the distribution for the single-promoter model are detailed in XXX.

-and both suggest that since the dynamic multi-promoter model can reproduce the results of the equilibrium model at the first moment level it must then also be able to reproduce the results of the single-promoter model at this level (See ).
+[@Fig:ch5_fig09] and [@Fig:ch5_fig10] both suggest that since the dynamic multi-promoter model can reproduce the results of the equilibrium model at the first moment level it must then also be able to reproduce the results of the single-promoter model at this level (See ).
 The interesting comparison comes with higher moments.
 A useful metric to consider for gene expression variability is the noise in gene expression [@Shahrezaei2008].
 This quantity, defined as the standard deviation divided by the mean, is a dimensionless metric of how much variability there is with respect to the mean of a distribution.
 As we will show below this quantity differs from the also commonly used metric known as the Fano factor (variance / mean) in the sense that for experimentally determined expression levels in fluorescent arbitrary units, the noise is a dimensionless quantity while the Fano factor is not.

-shows the comparison of the predicted protein noise between the single- (dashed lines) and the multi-promoter model (solid lines) for different operators and repressor copy numbers.
+[@Fig:ch5_fig11] shows the comparison of the predicted protein noise between the single- (dashed lines) and the multi-promoter model (solid lines) for different operators and repressor copy numbers.
 A striking difference between both is that the single-promoter model predicts that as the inducer concentration increases, the standard deviation grows much slower than the mean, giving a very small noise.
 In comparison the multi-promoter model has a much higher floor for the lowest value of the noise, reflecting the expected result that the variability in gene copy number across the cell cycle should increase the cell-to-cell variability in gene expression [@Peterson2015; @Jones2014a]

 ![**Comparison of the predicted protein noise between a single- and a multi-promoter kinetic model.** Comparison of the noise (standard